 The Ashokan Pillar

 Mauryan ruler Ashoka, 273-232 BCE, was a patron of the Buddhist doctrine or Dharma.
-His pillar edicts assert his desire to support spread of the Dharma throughout the kingdom.
-This monolithic pillar from the 3rd century BC stands over 13 meter tall.
+His pillar edicts assert his desire to support the spread of the Dharma throughout the kingdom.
+This monolithic pillar from the 3rd century BC stands over 13 meters tall.
 It is made of polished sandstone and has inscriptions in Brahmi script.
-Sultan Feroz Shah had the pillar brought from Topra, near present day Ambala, in 14th century.
-The pillar was installed on a three story pyramidal building which was specially commissioned by Feroz Shah inside the Sultanate’s fort.
+Sultan Feroz Shah had the pillar brought from Topra, near present-day Ambala, in 14th century.
+The pillar was installed on a three-story pyramidal building which was specially commissioned by Feroz Shah inside the Sultanate’s fort.